-Qualification: The ICU nurse is typically very experienced clinically, with additional specialized training in intensive care.
-This experience is instrumental in assessing patients, reacting quickly to changing conditions, making rapid decisions, and being comfortable with the use of drugs and complex equipment.
+Qualification: The ICU nurse has extensive clinical experience with additional specialized training in intensive care.
+This experience is instrumental in assessing patients, reacting quickly to changing conditions, making rapid decisions, administering medications, and working with complex equipment.
 It is often up to the nurse to manage the patient’s changing condition and call the physician if needed.

-Duty: depending on the type of ICU, these may vary.
-However, in general, these nurses have a high degree of independent responsibility for the patient, and typically include the following, in their shift:
+Duty: depending on the type of ICU, a nurse’s duties may vary.
+However, in general, nurses have a high degree of independent responsibility for the patient, and typically include the following, in their shift:

 - Complete evaluation at the change of shift (start and end)

-- Ability to infuse very potent drugs in a safe manner
+- Infuse very potent drugs in a safe manner

-- Frequent assessment of hemodynamics and adjustment of drugs as necessary
+- Assess hemodynamics and adjust drugs as necessary

-- Management of continuous renal dialysis; ECMO; transfusion and other procedures.
+- Manage continuous renal dialysis; ECMO; transfusion and other procedures.

-- Communication with the patient and family (in collaboration with the physician)
+- Communicate with the patient and family (in collaboration with the physician)

-Nutrition plays a pivotal role in the recovery of critical patients.
+Nutrition plays a pivotal role in critical patients’ recovery.
 The dietician or nutritionist helps to optimize parenteral nutrition for every patient.

 The Physiotherapist (also known as the Physical Therapist)

 Immobilization is a frequent complication of critical illness.
 Complications of immobility include atelectasis, pneumonia, deep venous thrombosis, and pressure sores.
-Physical therapists can help alleviate these risks, as well as enhance the patient’s recovery over time.
+Physical therapists can help alleviate these risks and enhance the patient’s recovery over time.

-Intensive care is very costly, both financially and emotionally.
-The presence of social workers can help enhance communication with families and others while allowing the team members to remain focused on their unique roles.
+Intensive care is very costly, both emotionally and financially.
+Social workers provide psychosocial support to patients and families, helping them locate resources and cope with their circumstances.
+Social workers also help enhance communication with families and others while allowing the health care team to remain focused on their unique roles.

-Intensive care unit teams usually include a pharmacist, who can assist with possible drug interactions and render the most conducive drug regime to patients with different co-morbidities.
+Intensive care unit teams usually include a pharmacist, who can assist with possible drug interactions and recommend the most appropriate drug regime for patients with different co-morbidities.

-The Speech Therapist is a critical member of the team since many patients in the ICU are ventilated and cannot communicate verbally, or swallow normally.
-The Speech therapist can help provide speech boards, review swallowing capability (particularly after extubation), and others enhance overall communication.
+The speech therapist is a critical member of the team since many ICU patients are ventilated and cannot communicate verbally, or swallow normally.
+The speech therapist can help provide speech boards, review swallowing capability (particularly after extubation), and otherwise enhance overall communication.

-In conjunction with physiotherapists, OTs can assist with help in providing suitable support, rehabilitation as well as prosthesis and orthoses for patients to enhance early mobilization and rehabilitation.
-The OT is an integral member of the team, with helping recover Activities of Daily Living (ADLS), such as eating and dressing.
+In conjunction with physiotherapists, OTs can help provide suitable support and rehabilitation as well as prosthesis and orthoses for patients to enhance early mobilization and rehabilitation.
+The OT is an integral member of the team, often helping patients resume Activities of Daily Living (ADLs), such as eating and dressing.

-The microbiologist or Infection Control Team can help ensure adherence to asepsis, evade breach of sterility and regulate infection control guidelines.
+The microbiologist or Infection Control Team can help ensure adherence to asepsis, evade breaches of sterility, and regulate infection control guidelines.

-The medical technicians are responsible for the maintenance of the medical equipment, ensure that all equipment is in safe and working order.
+The medical technicians are responsible for maintaining medical equipment, ensuring that all equipment is in safe and working order.